jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 ## Summary

 This RFC introduces the possibility of distributing a Jayvee program over multiple files.
-This feature will foster reuse of valuetypes, blocks, and other elements.
+This feature will foster reuse of value types, blocks, and other elements.
 Inherent to this feature is a concept of how scoping and naming is handled for nested structures.
 This RFC introduces two concepts: